andrew-d/blog/content/post/password-cracking.md

 both of which present problems (no official NVIDIA driver, newer version of GCC, etc.).

-**EDIT**: I’ve noticed that some people have trouble launching this AMI.
+**EDIT**: I've noticed that some people have trouble launching this AMI.
 The short way is to click [this link][ami].
 The longer, but perhaps more useful way is as
 follows:

 1. Go to the [Ubuntu Amazon EC2 AMI Locator][amiloc]
-2. Filter by “oneiric” under the “Name” column, and “hvm” under the “Instance Type” column.
+2. Filter by "oneiric" under the "Name" column, and "hvm" under the "Instance Type" column.
 3. Pick the region you want to launch the instance in, and click the AMI ID, which should bring up the EC2 Console, letting you launch the given instance.
-4. Launch the AMI on the “Cluster GPU” instance (cg1.4xlarge).
+4. Launch the AMI on the "Cluster GPU" instance (cg1.4xlarge).

 Once the instance is started, SSH into it, and install the basics: